a-h/gcp-data-skeleton/slides/slides.md

 ---

-# Project tidy up time!
+### Project tidy up

 * Duration - 2 sessions
+* Get your project ready for a demo
+  * What was just how you expected?
+  * What didn't you expect?
+  * How have you structured your project?
+  * What structure have you seen so far that you liked the most?

 ---

-# Demo time
+### Demo time!

 ---

-# Project overview
+### Project overview

 * Example project overview from someone that's implemented a project on GCP